More good news for people: Buffaloes, cows and goats for women, says PM

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAYYAH: Prime Minister Imran Khan has announced to empower women through allocation of domestic animals to them, so that they can support their families and earn a livelihood for them.
+LAYYAH: Prime Minister Imran Khan has announced empowering women through allocation of domestic animals to them, so that they can support their families and earn a livelihood for them.

+He was addressing the Ehsaas Amdan (income) programme launching ceremony in Layyah district on Friday.

 Addressing the gathering, the prime minister said the government had launched the programme - which he described as "the first of its kind" in Pakistan - to alleviate the sufferings of the poorest members of society.
 Soon people will get more good news about their wellbeing and country’s prosperity, added the premier.